 If you can stay fully focused on the person you are speaking with and feel present, rather than distracted or preoccupied, the information you are conveying will come across as much more congruent and believable.

 According to body language expert Patti Wood, author of Snap: Making the Most of First Impressions and Charisma, habitual liars are likely to switch the subject when they've been caught in a lie or when the person they speak with raises questions about their version of events.

 "Truth tellers won't give up the conversation until they convince the person who thought they were lying that they're telling the truth," she says.
 "Liars want to change the subject and end the conversation, saying, 'I don't want to talk about it' or try to switch the subject or distract the person."

 Avoid Categorical Statements

-Similar to changing the subject, liars will tend toward oversimplifications or absolute statements, according to Wood, who gives examples like “I would never lie” or “I’m not that kind of person” as the kind of flimsy defense you might hear from someone who is not being honesty.
+Similar to changing the subject, liars will tend toward oversimplifications or absolute statements, according to Wood, who gives examples like, "I would never lie," or, "I'm not that kind of person," as the kind of flimsy defense you might hear from someone who is not being entirely honest.
 Instead, a more nuanced response to the specific issue being questioned is more likely to be perceived as honest.

 Make Sure It's Not Verifiably False

 Don't offer up any facts that could easily be double checked, and proved wrong, says Bruce Hurwitz, a recruiter and career counselor, who gives the example of claiming you were late "because of an accident" when a few questions or a check of the traffic report could reveal that no accident happened along the route you claimed it did.

 "That's the beauty of the 'My dog ate my homework' lie," he says.
 "Go prove it!"